Yuanben

-Yuanben (院本 (Yuànběn)) was an early form of Chinese opera which thrived in northern China during the Jin dynasty (1115–1234) and early Yuan dynasty (1271–1368).
-Unlike the contemporary nanxi, which flourished in East China, no yuanben play has survived.
-Nevertheless, 691 yuanben titles are listed in a 1366 book by Tao Zongyi.
-Yuanben might have been very similar to the zaju in the Song dynasty which controlled southern China, and it eventually evolved into the zaju of the Yuan dynasty.
+Yuanben was an early form of Chinese opera which thrived in northern China during the 12th and 13th centuries under the Jin and early Yuan dynasties.
+Unlike the contemporary nanxi operas, which flourished in East China, no yuanben play has survived.
+Nevertheless, 691 yuanben titles are listed in Tao Zongyi's c.
+1366 Nancun Chuogeng Lu.
+Yuanben might have been very similar to the zaju under the Southern Song and it eventually evolved into the zaju of the Yuan dynasty.

 Role types

-There were five role types in yuanben, namely:
+There were five role types in yuanben: